AtlasXRInc/RealitySDK-Documentation/Documentation/Source/Documentation/GettingStarted.md

 ### If You Don’t Have a Modkit Unreal Project Yet

 1. **Open Unreality**.
 It will take few minutes to compile the first time you open it.
-TODO: How?
-More explicit
 2. In the Unreal Project Browser:

     - Select **Blank Project**